Read Georg Wilhelm Friedrich Hegel with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Hegel becoming a notable philosopher.

-The central claim is this: Georg Wilhelm Friedrich Hegel’s emergence as a notable philosopher can be attributed to a confluence of intellectual, historical, and personal factors that shaped his work and its reception.
+In plain terms: Georg Wilhelm Friedrich Hegel’s emergence as a notable philosopher can be attributed to a confluence of intellectual, historical, and personal factors that shaped his work and its reception.

-The added historical insight is that Georg Wilhelm Friedrich Hegel is best read as a method of pressure, not only as a set of theses.
+Georg Wilhelm Friedrich Hegel is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Intellectual Background and Education